turdus-m3rula/bugTracker/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have read the guide and/or fully understand what I am doing.
 - [ ] This issue is a bug report for the tool, not a support request.
 - [ ] This issue is not a duplicated issue.
-- [ ] This issue is not an iOS 9 activation error issue.
+- [ ] This issue is not an activation error in iOS 9 or earlier versions.

 > Guides at https://ios.cfw.guide/turdusmerula/ for untethered restores and at https://ios.cfw.guide/turdusmerula-tethered/ for tethered restores.